 Can I have more than one Internet browser installed?

-Yes, in fact, it is something we recommend.
-Many Microsoft Windows users are under the impression that they are stuck with Microsoft Internet Explorer as their only browser.
-The same goes for Apple users thinking they are stuck with Safari.
-However, a browser is only a software program.
-Like other programs, you can have as many on your computer as you like and even have them running at the same time with no conflicts.
+Yes.
+In fact, it is something we recommend.
+Many Microsoft Windows users are under the impression that they may only use Edge, and Apple users, Safari.
+However, a browser is only a program.
+Like other programs, you can have as many on your computer as you want and run them at the same time.
 Below is a listing of the top alternative browsers you may want to consider trying.

 Alternative browsers include:

 Often, an alternative browser may have something that is not available with the one you are currently using.
 Users trying a different browser often say how nice the new browser looks, how much faster it is, or how many more options or add-ons are available.

 Additionally, some websites or web apps may not work properly in certain browsers.
 Switching browsers is an effective method for troubleshooting these issues.
 For example, if you are having problems with a website in Chrome, you can try opening it in Firefox to see if the issue goes away.